raphink/Augeas-book/en/10-troubleshooting/01-chapter10.markdown

 # Troubleshooting Augeas

+\label{chap:troubleshooting}
 \index{Lenses!troubleshooting}

-The Augeas tree is built using bidirectional grammars called lenses (see chapter 3).
+The Augeas tree is built using bidirectional grammars called lenses^[See chapter \ref{chap:bx} on page \pageref{chap:bx}].
 The configuration files will not appear in the Augeas tree if the lens responsible for parsing them fails to do so.

-In the other direction (the put direction, see chapter 3), lenses may fail to save a tree back to a configuration file if that tree doesn't fit in the given lens.
+In the other direction^[The `put` direction, see chapter \ref{chap:bx} on page \pageref{chap:bx}], lenses may fail to save a tree back to a configuration file if that tree doesn't fit in the given lens.

 Whatever you are trying to troubleshoot, you will most likely benefit from the metadata exposed in the `/augeas` node at the top of the Augeas tree.